‘Out of control’: Off-duty St. Joseph officer caught on camera threatening couple

 “That wasn’t his truck, so it just really confused me,” Bohon said.

 They don’t know why Harrison was there.
-They just know his words and actions made them feel unsafe by someone they expect to protect and serve — on- or off-duty.
+They just know his words and actions made them feel unsafe by someone they expect to protect and serve — on or off-duty.

 “He said that he was going to ‘f’ him up.
-He said to, ‘Take it to court, b****, and see who they believe,'” Bohan said.
+He said to, ‘Take it to court, b****, and see who they believe,'” Bohon said.
 “He was acting as if he had more power, no matter what happened even if he was in the wrong, like he could hide under his badge.”

 The pair wonders why the officer, who responded to help, didn’t step in.